Resistive random-access memory: HP memristor

 On 30 April 2008, HP announced that they had discovered the memristor, originally envisioned as a missing 4th fundamental circuit element by Chua in 1971.
 On 8 July they announced they would begin prototyping ReRAM using their memristors.
 HP first demonstrated its memristor using TiOx, but later migrated to TaOx, possibly due to improved stability.
 The TaOx-based device has some material similarity to Panasonic's ReRAM, but the operation characteristics are different.
 The Hf/HfOx system was similarly studied.

 Adesto Technologies

-The Adesto Technologies ReRAM is based on filaments generated from the electrode metal rather than oxygen vacancies.
+The Adesto Technologies CBRAM is based on filaments generated from the electrode metal rather than oxygen vacancies.
 The original material system was Ag/GeS2 but eventually migrated to ZrTe/Al2O3.
 The tellurium filament achieved better stability as compared to silver.
 Adesto has targeted the ultralow power memory for Internet-of-Things (IoT) applications.
 Adesto has released products manufactured at Altis foundry and entered into a 45 nm foundry agreement with TowerJazz/Panasonic.